-Industry 4.0 is more than a buzzword; it’s the integration of advanced technologies into manufacturing and industrial processes to create smarter, more efficient systems.
-Unlike its predecessors, this fourth industrial revolution focuses on digital connectivity, data, and automation.
-But how does it actually work?
+Industry 4.0 is more than a buzzword; it’s the integration of technologies into manufacturing and industrial processes to create better systems and more customized products.
+Unlike its predecessors, this fourth industrial revolution focuses on connectivity, data, and automation.

 Core technologies of Industry 4.0

-At the heart of Industry 4.0 are several transformative technologies working together.
-These tools allow quick scaling and iterative rapid prototyping, while automating the labor intensive elements of bringing a product to market.
-By integrating IoT, AI, and sensor data, businesses can build smarter, more agile systems.
+At the heart of Industry 4.0 are multiple transformative technologies working together.
+These tools allow quick scaling and iterative rapid prototyping, which makes it easier to bring a real product to real markets.
+Automating the labor intensive elements of bringing a product to market is a big time saver and the process is far cheaper than it used to be because mockups are digital.

 🟧 IoT (Internet of Things)

 IoT enables devices, machinery, and systems to communicate with each other.
 Sensors embedded in equipment collect data, which is then sent to centralized systems for analysis.
 Example: In a smart factory, IoT sensors monitor machine performance, temperature, and output in real time, alerting operators to potential failures before they occur.
+By 2025, the IoT in manufacturing market is expected to reach $136.8 billion, driven by the demand for real-time data insights (McKinsey).

 🟧 Artificial intelligence and machine learning